slviajero/tinybasic/examples/00tutorial/README.md

 - Dump: dump.bas - show the BASIC memory
 - Debug: debug.bas - switch a program to debug mode
 - EndMe: endme.bas - ending / resetting the interpreter
 - Fibonacci: fibo.bas - print the Golden ration on an Integer BASIC
+- Clock: clock.bas - shows time and date and on Arduinos also the temperature

 ### Dartmouth extension